Frequently Asked Questions

 Some elders resist geriatric care for fear of losing control over their lives.
 They cherish the independence they have enjoyed and see the idea of geriatric care services as an intrusion rather than a help.
 Our Professional Geriatric Care Managers can meet with you and your elder family member to discuss how care services can make things easier, safer, and less stressful for the elder, rather than being viewed as a loss of their personal freedom.

 Are you able to care for someone living in a retirement community?

 Families are often concerned about loved ones who reside in assisted living or skilled nursing settings and want to add to their quality of life.
 They will enlist our services in finding a “friendly visitor/companion” who can add meaning and pleasure as well as advocacy to the client’s life.
-This is frequently requested by busy professionals, families that live at a distance or families traveling who need oversight when they are away, as well as those who just want mom or dad to have a higher quality of life.
+This is frequently requested by busy professionals, families that live at a distance, or families traveling who need oversight when they are away, as well as those who just want a mom or dad to have a higher quality of life.